jporzelt/jporzelt.github.io/readme.markdown

 1. Pages are displayed as sections within the single HTML web page.
 2. Posts are displayed as timeline entries.

+To develop and see it locally you can run `gradlew jekyll-serve`.
+The only precondition is an installed Java (JAVA_HOME set).

 ### Creating a Section

 To add a section, create a new *.html* file such as *about.html*.
 This will add the section to the navigation menu and display the section as part of the single page HTML.
 The file should include the following YAML front matter: